rbsquires/CSU-Capstone-Project/README.md

 Editing PIDs:

 Inside DataParser.swift, the users can add or remove PIDs.
-When adding, ensure that you have the correct hex PID, it's data bytes returned, and it's description.
-Add the proper information into the dictionaries.
+When adding, ensure that you have the correct hex PID, it's data bytes returned, data type returned and description.
+Next, add the information into each dictionary.
 Then, ensure that you add the hex PID to myPIDList[].

 ```Swift